What to do

 If you have an existing tax account

 Anyone with an existing City tax account must create a username and password to use the Philadelphia Tax Center to file returns and manage the account(s).
-The full process requires us to send you a physical letter in the mail and may require a week or more to complete.
+The full process requires us to send you a physical letter in the mail and may require 3-5 business days to complete.

 These are the steps you should follow:

 1. Update your mailing address with the Department of Revenue.

 If you are sure that we have your correct mailing address on file, you can skip this step.

 If your mailing address with us is incorrect, you will not receive the letter that will allow you to access the Philadelphia Tax Center.
 Call (215) 686-6600, or complete and mail in a tax account change form, to update your address.

 2. Create a username and password.

 Go to the Philadelphia Tax Center’s homepage.
 Under the “Existing taxpayers” panel on the left side of the Philadelphia Tax Center’s homepage, select “Create a username and password.”
 The site prompts you to:

 - Provide your Social Security number (SSN) or federal Employer Identification Number (FEIN).
 The SSN or FEIN you provide must match the information we have on record.
 You can also use your Individual Taxpayer Identification Number (ITINs) to create a username and password.